joshajohnson/CBRhardware/README.md

 Unlike most meetups where all you need to do is show up, this workshop will require software to be installed in advance and hardware to be acquired.

 Have a read of the [WTFpga Readme](WTFpga/README.md) and let Josh know if there are any questions.

+## 28/10/19 Topic: FPGA Workshop, continued.
+Following on from the WTFpga workshop, we will discuss some of the key details about FPGA function, programming, debugging, and hopefully explain some of the questions which arose at the previous workshop.